adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## 1. Unobtrusive Javascript is not Progressive Enhancement

 Simply placing your Javascript code in external files, does not, in anyway, address the problem of Progressive Enhancement.
-Code that is inline or external has equal chance of success of failure.

 ## 2. Handling the Javascript disabled scenario is only half of the story